nandorojo/swr-firestore/README.md

 So, what does this mean exactly?

-Simply put, any query from a document or collection will all documents mathing that query.
+Simply put, any documents pulled from a Firestore request will update the global cache.

 **To make it clear, let's look at an example.**